-The Care Act (2014) statutory guidance identifies ten categories of abuse, these are: 1.
-Physical abuse; including hitting, slapping, pushing, kicking, misuse of medication, restraint, or inappropriate sanctions including rape and sexual assault or sexual acts to which the adult at risk has not consented, could not consent, or was pressured into consenting
+4.2 The Care Act (2014) statutory guidance identifies ten categories of abuse, these are:

+Physical abuse; including hitting, slapping, pushing, kicking, misuse of medication, restraint, or inappropriate sanctions.

+Domestic Abuse; may be characterised by psychological, physical, sexual, financial or emotional abuse 3.
+Sexual abuse; including rape and sexual assault or sexual acts to which the adult at risk has not consented, could not consent, or was pressured into consenting